Single-token vs Two-token Blockchain Tokenomics: A two-token model

 \item In order to have feasible (nonnegative) prices, we need to set the initial payments and token holdings sufficiently high. \end{enumerate}

-\begin{theorem} For any service level satisfying Assumption~\ref{asm:service-level} and any reward and service sharing schemes satisfying Assumption~\ref{asm:schemes}, the strategies above are a symmetric equilibrium with stable prices for token $\tokenB$ used by users for getting the service. \end{theorem} \begin{proof} We follow the same argument in \cite[Remark~2 (exhistence)]{decentralization_friction} based on the following three conditions.
-First, the discounted utilities of all players (users and validators) assume finite values (as their instantaneous utilities are proportional to $\tm{S}$).
-Second, these strategies are in some bounded interval $[\underline{\theta},\overline{\theta}]$.
-For the users this is obvious since they buy tokens proportionally to $\TM{S}{t+1}$.
+\begin{theorem} For any service value satisfying Assumption~\ref{asm:service-level} and any reward and service sharing schemes satisfying Assumption~\ref{asm:schemes}, the strategies above are a symmetric equilibrium with stable prices for token $\tokenB$ used by users for getting the service. \end{theorem} \begin{proof} We follow a similar argument as in \cite[Remark~2 (existence)]{decentralization_friction} based on the following three conditions.
+First, the discounted utilities of all players (users and validators) assume finite values (since their instantaneous utilities are proportional to $\tm{S}$).
+Second, these strategies at equilibrium are in some bounded interval $[\underline{\theta},\overline{\theta}]$.
+For users, this is evident since they buy tokens proportionally to $\TM{S}{t+1}$ and from Assumption~\ref{asm:service-level}.
 For the validators, they sell all $\tm{\RRB} = O(\tm{S})$ tokens $\tokenB$, they never sell or buy tokens $\tokenA$.
-Third, the utilities of the players are concave due to Assumption~\ref{asm:schemes}. \end{proof}
+Third, the utilities of the players are concave due to Assumption~\ref{asm:schemes}.
+Finally, Theorem 4.5 in \cite{stokey1989recursive} yields the desired result (concavity implies that the necessary equilibrium conditions maximize a round-$t$ decomposition of the utility, like \eqref{eq:val-utility-two-tokens} for validators, while Theorem 4.5 in \cite{stokey1989recursive} ensures the maximum for the decomposition indeed maximizes the corresponding player utilities, thus an equilibrium). \end{proof}